January 19, 2026

 };

-We can now implement the push (or write) operation3 3 Note how one item is left unused to indicate that the queue is full, when head_ is one item behind tail_ the queue is full.
+We can now implement the push (or write) operation3 3 Note how one item is left unused to indicate that the queue is full.
+When head_ is one item ahead of tail_, the queue is full.

 auto push(const T& value) noexcept -> bool {